How to change case in Excel to UPPER, lower or Proper

 How to use UPPER, LOWER, and PROPER functions

 All three functions have only one argument: text.
-Basically, all you have to do is provide the text you want to convert and the function will do the rest.
+All you have to do is provide the text you want to convert and the function will do the rest.
 Since you will rarely have all your text in one cell you can use concatenation for more flexibility.

 Change to UPPER, lower, Proper case